Level One and Two Portable Solar Generator Benefits

 This Yeti model also has an improved dolly so customers can more easily move it.
 The handle easily retracts back into the dolly and the wheels are more durable: Just one of many updates that have come with Goal Zero’s new and impressive solar product suite.

-How to Use Go Solar Group’s Level 1 & 2 Battery Backup
+How to Use Go Solar Group’s Level One and Two Battery Backup

 Using Go Solar Group’s level one and level two battery backup is pretty easy.
 No matter the weather, you can easily use your Yeti to continue powering your essentials.

 You can turn the Yeti on and off directly on the generator or you can monitor and control it from the app.
 This means you can adjust how much power is being used from across the room or on the drive home.